-Asbestos
+Asbestos dispute

 In the United States, the Group has been a defendant in lawsuits by third parties relating to personal injury from asbestos.
-The anticipated costs of current or future legal proceedings are covered by Group insurance policies, by liability guarantees granted by third parties and by provisions which the Management considers adequate based on the advice and information provided by its lawyers.
+The expected costs of current and future cases are covered by the Group's insurance, warranties granted by third parties and provisions that management, based on the advice and information from its legal counsel, considers to be sufficient.